treyturner/analogue-pocket-patches/TUTORIAL.md

 ## Testing & Debugging

 You should absolutely test your patch as thoroughly as possible, especially if you intend to distribute it.
-It's very easy to miss or misunderstand areas of code that which result in boot failures, in-game crashes, or glitchy graphics.
+It's very easy to miss or misunderstand areas of code that will result in boot failures, in-game crashes, or glitchy graphics.

 There are at least two options for debugging your patched ROM.
 More details on debugging will be added soon.